AnthonyMMiller/school_manager/README.md

 # school_manager
 MySQL School Management database.

-# School Management System Database
+# MySQL School Management System Database version 1.0
 <img width="895" alt="final_schema" src="https://github.com/AnthonyMMiller/school_manager/assets/39473837/855b5fbb-1b72-4a04-9c1c-91e9db304fd6">

-Overview
+Objective: Create a database that can be used by schools to manage its students and teachers.
+When paired with a GUI, can make it easy to enroll students, check grades, check attendance, etc. This boiler plate can be easily expanded to include more functionality.

+**Overview**
 This MySQL database is designed for educational institutions to efficiently manage and track students, classrooms, teachers, and parents.
 It facilitates the storage, retrieval, and manipulation of data related to the academic and administrative aspects of school operations.

-Features
+**Features**
 Student Tracking: Manage student details including personal information, academic records, and classroom assignments.
 Classroom Management: Organize classrooms, including class schedules, assigned teachers, and enrolled students.
 Teacher Records: Maintain comprehensive records of teachers, including their personal details, qualifications, and assigned classes.